wongben/DockerNginxDemo/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-It is free!ii!
+It is free software!

+2nd modified!